Salesforce Review 2026 - Features, Pricing & Deals

 What exactly does Salesforce do for my business?

 Salesforce helps you track and manage customer relationships in one place.
 Think of it as your complete customer command center.
 You can follow leads from first contact to closing a deal, handle customer service issues, run marketing campaigns, and see everything about your customers in one spot.
 The platform connects your sales, marketing, and customer service teams so everyone works with the same information.
-This means better customer experiences and fewer things falling through the cracks.
+This means fewer things falling through the cracks and customers don't get conflicting information from different departments.

 Is Salesforce hard to learn?